sammuelyee/docs/cartodb-editor.md

 - **Torque**
 Torque is ideal for the display of temporal data.
 This tool animates a progression of points based on a table column containing the time stamp.
 The standard format of the date column is `YYYY-DD-MMThh:mm:ss`, but Torque also visualizes data that contains a year, year/month, or year/month/day characteristics.

+- **Torque Heat**
+Torque heat is a variation of Torque to create an animated heatmap of temporal data.
+Areas of greater color intensity indicate greater density of data.

+- **Torque Category**
+In addition to Torque and Torque Heat, Torque Category displays data points in different colors based on qualitative characteristics in your table.
+If your data shows different characteristics (such as land-use zones), use this wizard to customize the color of each characteristic.

-Beware that different types of data enables and disables certain wizards.
+Beware that different types of data enable and disable certain wizards.
 Experiment with your data to discover the optimal tools for your visualization.

-Now let's become more familiar with how these wizards perform:

 #### Simple
+Display data as simple marker points

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/simple.png' | prepend: site.baseurl }}" alt="Simple Wizard" /></p>